RileyZito/psp_tools/README.md

 After the file names are entered and checked, the user will have to decide whether to update or overwrite a pre-existing entry.
 If there is no current entry for the information provided, then a new one will be created automatically.
 At the end of this code, the tables core_potential and radii_info should have all the information the OPF stage would generate if ran.

+- **psp_adder_db**- This code is only interactive in the beginning when it will ask the user for input files.
+For each input file, the file will be copied into the correct directory, corrected and then oncvpsp.x will be ran on this file to create the out file.
+The parser.py script will be ran with this out file to extract the important needed information.
+That information (znucl, semicore, quality, psuedopotential files, and citation) will be inputted into adder_db.py.
+This allows for the database to be updated with multiple psuedopotential files even when they are in a different format.